opendistro/for-elasticsearch-docs/docs/security/configuration/ldap.md

 ### Timeouts

-To configure connection and response timeouts to your Active Directory server, use the following (values are expressed as milliseconds):
+To configure connection and response timeouts to your Active Directory server, use the following (values are in milliseconds):

 ```yml
 config: